Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Cloud_1/Week2/Azure-10-Azure Virtual Network.md

 ### Responsibilities of VNet
+- Isolation and segmentation: Azure virtual network allows you to create multiple isolated virtual networks.
+When you set up a virtual network, you define a private IP address space by using either public or private IP address ranges.
+The IP range only exists within the virtual network and isn't internet routable.
+You can divide that IP address space into subnets and allocate part of the defined address space to each named subnet.

 - Communicate with the internet: All resources in a VNet can communicate outbound to the internet, by default.
 You can communicate inbound to a resource by assigning a public IP address or a public Load Balancer.
 You can also use public IP or public Load Balancer to manage your outbound connections.
 - Communicate between Azure resources: Azure resources communicate securely with each other in one of the following ways:
     - Through a virtual network:You can deploy VMs, and several other types of Azure resources to a virtual network, such as Azure App Service Environments, the Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.